Sharing God's Love

 If you wish and are able to make a financial donation, please contact our Treasurer Jane Lowther click here or phone 01622 832974 and she will give you the details to make a simple and secure bank transfer.
 If you can only offer cash - please discuss that with Jane as to how the transaction can be made.

-……and during this period, have you been getting an online shopping delivery and are wondering what to do with all the carrier bags?
-These will be very welcome too at the Foodbank as they are running low on bags to put the food supplies in.
+Any spare carrier bags you have can also be put to use at the Foodbank.
 You can leave these at the Foodbank during the hours that it is open or contact Kathy who will be happy to collect them from you at a time convenient to you both.

 In the meantime we thank all villagers, local shops and community initiatives who have made generous donations both financially and in food items to this Food Bank.

 Thank you to all the families in the village who have used/are using the new Foodbank.
-Thank you for your patience while things were set-up and procedures put in place - and we ask for your patience once more as the Food Bank moves to new premises later this month.
 The Church, Parish Council, Children’s Centre and School, who are all jointly involved with this are delighted that you, those families who need it the very most, have been able to utilise the facilities, and that as a community we have been able to help meet your needs.
 We all hope that you are able to continue to access the supplies available and please remember that there is always someone you can contact to help in these difficult times.
 Click here

 USEFUL TO KNOW:

 Kent County Council has launched a helpline called Kent Together.
 It is a single, convenient point of contact for anyone who is in urgent need of help during the Covid-19 outbreak.